jackmaden/philosophybreak/src/pages/articles/on-living-meaningfully-in-a-vast-universe-robert-nozick/index.md

 >The totality of existence and its processes over time is wonderful in part because of its great superfluity, and so our existence, the existence of kinds of things like us, is a characteristic and valuable part.
 This existence of ours, moreover, is permeated by the very same scientific laws and ultimate physical material that constitute all the rest of nature; a representative piece of nature, we encapsulate its sweep.

-By really seeing ourselves as part of nature, Nozick says, by really identifying ourselves _as_ the universe, and not seeing the universe as some separate entity (after all, we are made of exactly the same fundamental building blocks as stars), we simultaneously quieten the temporary anxieties of ego while deepening the significance of our existences.
+By really seeing ourselves as part of nature, Nozick says, by really identifying ourselves _as_ the universe, and not seeing the universe as some separate entity, we simultaneously quieten the temporary anxieties of ego while deepening the significance of our existences.

+(With his theory of [deep ecology, the philosopher Arne Næss](/articles/arne-naess-deep-ecology-reevaluating-our-place-in-nature/) makes a parallel point.
 We are not separate from but _expressions of_ nature.
-We _are_ the totality.
+We _are_ the totality.)

-## The universe is not separate from us; the universe _is_ us
+## We share in reality’s eternal procesess

 <span class="big-letter">N</span>ozick’s position is perhaps reminiscent of the great 17th-century philosopher Baruch Spinoza.
-In his 1677 work <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0140435719/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0140435719&linkId=40b9b0a44d0cbd360115ad7e2861c3bd">Ethics</a>, Spinoza argues not for an anthropomorphic God, but suggests that nature _itself_ is divine.
+In his 1677 work <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0140435719/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0140435719&linkId=40b9b0a44d0cbd360115ad7e2861c3bd">Ethics</a>, Spinoza argues not for an anthropomorphic God, but suggests that [nature _itself_ is divine](/articles/pantheism-spinoza-and-the-god-that-einstein-believed-in/).
 And, as expressions of nature, we share in this divinity.

-This perspective has profound implications, as contemporary philosopher Helen De Cruz notes in a <a target="_blank" rel="noopener noreferrer" href="https://aeon.co/essays/how-to-face-the-climate-crisis-with-spinoza-and-self-knowledge">recent essay on Spinoza’s philosophy</a>:
+This perspective has profound implications, as late philosopher [Helen De Cruz notes](https://aeon.co/essays/how-to-face-the-climate-crisis-with-spinoza-and-self-knowledge):

 >Once you realize that _you_ are an expression of the whole of nature, you come to realize that, although you will die, you are also eternal in a non-trivial sense...